 Fo-ti, also known as Ho Shou Wu or He Shou Wu, root (Polygonum multiflorum): Traditionally used for men who have low libido, low sperm count, erectile dysfunction and poor sperm motility, Fo-ti, supports fertility longevity.

-Goji berry, dried fruit (Lycium barbarum, L.chinense): Goji berries protect sperm from hyperthermia (overheating), increase hormone levels, sperm quantity and quality through their high antioxidant content.
+Goji berry, dried fruit (Lycium barbarum, L.chinense): Goji berries protect sperm from hyperthermia (overheating), increase hormone levels, and improve sperm quantity and quality through their high antioxidant content.
 They also work to support hormonal balance through improved liver function and are extremely nutritious as well.

-Maca root (Lepidium meyenii): Men who use maca have been seen to have an increased libido and healthy sperm; showing an increase in seminal volume, sperm count per ejaculate, and sperm motility.
+Maca root (Lepidium meyenii): Men who use maca have been seen to have an increased libido and healthy sperm, showing an increase in seminal volume, sperm count per ejaculate, and sperm motility.

 Milk Thistle seed (Silybum marianum): Milk thistle seed is one of the best plants for liver health.
 Liver health is vital for hormonal balance.
-The liver helps to filter toxins from the body, including excess hormones this in turn supports hormonal balance.
+The liver helps to filter toxins from the body, including excess hormones; this in turn supports hormonal balance.

 Seaweed (variety of species): Seaweed is extremely high in vitamins and minerals, including iodine, which is necessary for proper thyroid function.
 Additionally, it is high in fiber for improved estrogen metabolism.

 Antioxidants are one of the most important components to having healthy fertility that every woman and man needs to focus on.
-Antioxidants are a family of vitamins, minerals and other nutrients that help to protect the body from the damage caused by free radicals.
+Antioxidants are a family of vitamins, minerals, and other nutrients that help to protect the body from the damage caused by free radicals.
 Free radicals are unstable molecules that can damage cell structures.
 Antioxidants are one of the first lines of defense we have for protecting egg and sperm health!

 Omega Essential Fatty Acids